r134x7/nintendo-earnings-data-and-other-video-game-companies/README.md

   # Description

   I am Github user r134x7 also known as ggx2ac on Install Base Forum.
 This is an ever-evolving project that first started out years in Java (not in the repo) then moved to Python and is now a deployed front-end web app using React, Mantine, Vite and TypeScript.
-The deployed app contains a lot of earnings release data from various video game companies including Nintendo spanning many years.
+The deployed app contains decades of earnings release data from various video game companies including Nintendo spanning many years.
+Efficiency of data gathering improves over time from use of regular expressions to extract the data from PDF or HTML files to put into JSON.

   # Table of Contents